Football clubs

 Observer Athletic

-1903 - ????
+1903 - 1980s

 The Observer Athletic Club was established for employees of FJ Parsons Ltd, publishers of the Hastings & St Leonards Observer.
 The football team was formed in 1903 and spent four seasons competing for the Carlisle Cup.
-The team spent its formative years using various pitches in the town, including Bopeep, Moon’s Field, Silverhill, Ore Valley, Harley Shute, East Hill, Summerfields and Wells Field.
-In 1921 it was reported that the side had not entered any competitions due to difficulties in finding a home ground.
-In 1927 a site located at Downs Road was aquired by the company and become home to the sports club, with cricket, stoolball, bowls and tennis being hosted here in addition to football.
+During its early years the club used a variety of pitches around the town, including Bopeep, Moon’s Field, Silverhill, Ore Valley, Harley Shute, East Hill, Summerfields and Wells Field.

 Old Centmodians